 Each mimoCall source has a global unique mimoCall channel represented by a mimoCall ID consisting of three random words.
 If you think that you need a new mimoCall channel and the old one shouldn't be used anymore for any reasons, you can revoke the mimoCall ID by clicking on the reload button right next to the mimoCall ID.
 After a moment a new mimoCall channel will be opened and you receive a new mimoCall ID.
 The old one gets archived and can't be used anymore.

 You can adjust the audio level of each mimoCall source individually to level out all the callers.
 Use the slider to adjust the gain level.

 The correspondent needs to get a mimoCall ID in order to establish a connection.
 This ID is transmitted as part of a HTTP link.
 This link can be clicked by the caller and the mimoCall web client will open automatically.

 To send this link you have two options:

-While the mimoCall correspondent gets the program output minus their own audio, the moderator in the studio needs to be set up differently.
+While your mimoCall correspondent receives the program mix minus their own audio, the moderator in the studio needs to be set up separately.

 The mimoCall Web Client provides a full range of information about the connection quality that is available